One of the biggest challenges an eCommerce business industry faces is matching the customers’ delivery requirements.

 But out of hundreds of route planning and optimization tools available in the industry, which one is suitable for your delivery purposes?

 You can avoid losing packages in multiple ways.
-You can increase the security of the supply chain and install tracking security chips on your orders while they are in the warehouse.
+You can increase the security of the supply chain and install tracking security chips or a delivery card on your orders while they are in the warehouse.
 Also, at every touchpoint of your delivery chain, you can scan the barcodes on the package to ensure that everything is streamlined and prevent package theft.

 In the case of a failed delivery, you’ll deliver a bad customer experience, which will affect the customer’s future transactions with your business.
 Your competitors will get an upper hand in the industry, and slowly and steadily your profits will convert into losses.

 Multiple reasons can cause delivery delays, but if we highlight the prime reasons, it’s about ineffectiveness and dependency on manual processes in the delivery system.
 The inefficiencies in the workflow lead to an unproductive workforce and latencies in the delivery process that delivers a poor delivery experience to the customers.

 You can avoid late deliveries by strengthening your delivery system with the help of modern technologies or simply outsourcing it to third-party courier companies.
 In both ways you can escape the delivery hiccups caused by increased demands in the industry and inefficiencies in your delivery process.